mathigon/textbooks/euclidean-geometry/content.md

 {.caption} A reconstruction of a temple in Delphi
 :::

+Note that _doubling the volume_ is not the same as _doubling the side of the cube_.
+In fact, if the [[3-dimensional|2-dimensional|1-dimensional]] volume increases by a factor of 2, the [[1-dimensional|3-dimensional|2-dimensional]] side of the cube will increase by a factor of `root(3)(2)`.

+---

-While it sounds simple enough, _doubling the cube_ is one of the geometric constructions that is impossible in Euclidean geometry.
-For the citizens of Delos this meant that all hope was lost…
+This still sounds pretty simple, but doubling the cube is actually impossible using just straight-edge and compass.
+For the citizens of Delos this meant that all hope was lost.

-There are two other famously impossible construction problems.
-Mathematicians spent great amounts of time trying to solve them – of course without any
+There are two other constructions that are famously impossible in Euclidean geometry.
+Mathematicians spent great amounts of time trying to find a solution – but without any success:
-success:

 ::: column(width=220)
-{.todo} GRAPHIC
+    figure: img(src="images/impossible-1.svg" width=200 height=180)

-{.text-center} __Trisecting the angle__
+{.text-center} __{.m-red} Trisecting the angle__
 We already know how to bisect angles.
 However it is impossible to similarly split an angle into _three_ equal parts.

 ::: column(width=220)
-{.todo} GRAPHIC
+    figure: img(src="images/impossible-2.svg" width=200 height=180)

-{.text-center} __Doubling the cube__
+{.text-center} __{.m-blue} Doubling the cube__
 Given the edge of a cube, it is impossible to construct the edge of a cube that is exactly twice the volume.

 ::: column(width=220)
-{.todo} GRAPHIC
+    figure: img(src="images/impossible-3.svg" width=200 height=180)

-{.text-center} __Squaring the circle__
+{.text-center} __{.m-green} Squaring the circle__
 Given a circle, it is impossible to construct a square that has exactly the same area.
 :::

-Note that these problems can all be solved quite easily with algebra, and using marked rules and protractors, but they are impossible if you are only allowed to use straight-edge and compass.
+Note that these problems can all be solved quite easily with algebra, or using marked rules and protractors.
+But they are impossible if you are just allowed to use straight-edge and compass.

 ---
+> id: origami
 > class: fill dark

 ## Origami and Paper Folding